Published online Jul 21, 2021. doi: 10.3748/wjg.v27.i27.4429

-We aimed to clarify the exact prevalence and radiological findings of multifocal AIP in our cohorts and compare the sensitivity of DWI, axial fat-suppressed T1WI, and DCE-CT for detecting AIP lesions.
-We also compared radiological features between multifocal AIP and PDA with several key imaging landmarks.
+To clarify the exact prevalence and radiological findings of multifocal AIP in our cohorts and compare the sensitivity of DWI, axial fat-suppressed T1WI, and DCE-CT for detecting AIP lesions.
+We also compared radiological features between multifocal AIP and pancreatic ductal adenocarcinoma with several key imaging landmarks.

 Twenty-six patients with proven multifocal AIP were retrospectively included.
 Two blinded independent radiologists rated their confidence level in detecting the lesions on a 5-point scale and assessed the diagnostic performance of DWI, axial fat-suppressed T1WI, and DCE-CT.
-CT and magnetic resonance images of multifocal AIP were systematically reviewed for typical imaging findings and compared with the key imaging features of PDA.
+CT and magnetic resonance imaging of multifocal AIP were systematically reviewed for typical imaging findings and compared with the key imaging features of pancreatic ductal adenocarcinoma.

 Among 118 patients with AIP, 26 (22.0%) had multiple lesions (56 lesions).
-Ulcerative colitis was associated with multifocal AIP in 7.7% (2/26) of patients, and Crohn’s disease was associated in 15.3% (4/26) of patients.
-In multifocal AIP, multiple lesions, delayed homogeneous enhancement, multifocal strictures of main pancreatic duct, capsule-like rim, lower apparent diffusion coefficient values, and elevated serum Ig4 Level were observed significantly more frequently than in PDA, whereas the presence of capsule-like rim in multifocal-type AIP was lower in frequency than total AIP.
+Ulcerative colitis was associated with multifocal AIP in 7.7% (2/26) of patients, and Crohn’s disease was present in 15.3% (4/26) of patients.
+In multifocal AIP, multiple lesions, delayed homogeneous enhancement, multifocal strictures of the main pancreatic duct, capsule-like rim, lower apparent diffusion coefficient values, and elevated serum Ig4 level were observed significantly more frequently than pancreatic ductal adenocarcinoma, whereas the presence of capsule-like rim in multifocal-type AIP was lower in frequency than total AIP.
 Of these lesions of multifocal AIP, DWI detected 89.3% (50/56) and 82.1% (46/56) by the senior and junior radiologist, respectively.